Cereal Box Letters Preschool Activities

 Privacy and Disclosure for information on cookies and affiliates

-Enjoy the munch and the crunch.
+Enjoy the munch.
+Enjoy the crunch.
+Enjoy the box!

-Cereal box alphabet activities
+Cereal box kids activities

-Cut letters out with borders around them, or be more precise and follow the lines of the letters closely.
+2. Be more precise and follow the lines of the letters closely.

 It will be more time consuming to cut the letters out finely, but they are a nice option for some literacy games.